 Before you get started, be aware that seed bead sizes can vary widely, depending on the type of seed bead you are using.
 There are also slight differences in the weight of seed beads, depending on the finish of the bead.
 Metal seed beads will weigh much more than glass seed beads, resulting in fewer beads per gram than glass beads.
 Always buy more seed beads than you think you will need.
 There are lots of creative ways to use up leftover beads.

 There are several tables below to help you calculate the number of seed beads you need.

 Number of Seed Beads Needed By Weight (Gram)

 The first table indicates how many seed beads are in a gram of beads of each size.
 Use this table to figure out how many grams of seed beads you will need when a project indicates the number of seed beads you need.
-For example, the pattern calls for 1,200 size 11 cylinder beads, you will need more around 6.5 grams.
-This is calculated by taking the total beads and diving it by the beads per gram.
+For example, the pattern calls for 1,200 size 11 cylinder beads; you will need more around 6.5 grams.
+This is calculated by taking the total beads and dividing it by the beads per gram.

 - 1,200 size 11 cylinder beads / 190 beads per gram = 6.31 grams